skunk-ink/adams/README.md

 By running a Handshake full node A.D.A.M.S is also able to break the need for a user to rely on third-party owned, and operated, DNS servers.
 Ensuring that the point of access to their personal Skynet Portal is always under their control.

 ## **NGINX Webserver**
-NGINX is a light weight open-source webserver which is used by A.D.A.M.S. to provide users with a easy to use and remotely accessible user interface.
+The [NGINX Webserver](https://www.nginx.com/resources/wiki/) is a high preformance open-source webserver which is used by A.D.A.M.S. to provide users with a easy to use and remotely accessible user interface.
 Ensuring that no matter where they are, a user can manage and maintain their personal Skynet Portal.

 ## **PowerDNS**
-PowerDNS is a light-weight open-source DNS server.
+[PowerDNS](https://www.powerdns.com/) is a light-weight open-source DNS server.
 Used in conjunction with the Handshake full node, PowerDNS provides users to resolve their own Handshake domain names.

 # **User Manual**
 ***Coming Soon***